Convertible ARM Loan: Is It Right For You?

 Convertible ARMs first arose with Fannie Mae and Freddie Mac in the 1980s, when interest rates were so high they were all but guaranteed to fall.
 Taking on an adjustable rate for a short period of time had a good chance of paying off later on.

-However, this means these loans are only valuable if interest rates do indeed fall.
+However, this means these loans are only valuable if interest rates, and the factors that influence them, like the 1-year Constant Maturity Treasury (CMT) rate, do indeed fall.
 While you can attempt to predict what will happen, the real estate market can be unpredictable.
 If conversion time comes and rates continue to rise, you might have to settle for a loss if you want to lock in a stable monthly mortgage payment.

 While the convertible ARM can capture the benefits of both adjustable and fixed rates, you must be willing to take on some risks to reap those benefits.
 If you’re not comfortable with an element of chance, a convertible mortgage is probably not the right home loan choice for you.

-While Rocket Mortgage® does not currently offer convertible ARMs, if you're looking for the right mortgage to fit your particular needs, we can help search your options and get custom recommendations for loans that let you see exactly what your payments and interest rates will be.
+As we mentioned above, Rocket Mortgage doesn’t currently offer convertible ARMs.
+If you’re looking for the right mortgage to fit your particular needs, start the approval process today and see what your payments and interest rates might be with different loan types.